kswedberg/ump/README.md

 `npm install -g ump`

-For programmatic use (in a node.js script), install locally:
+For programmatic use (i.e. requiring it as a module in a node.js script), install locally:

 `npm install ump`

-## Usage
+## Command-line Usage

 `ump releaseType [files]... [options]`